Photo courtesy Jered Lawson

 - the current rate of species extinction signifies an unprecedented biodiversity crisis.

-- industrial agriculture is a primary cause of species losses and a devastating threat to sustainable family-scale farms and ranches.
+- industrial-scale agriculture is a primary cause of ecosystem degradation and species losses and jeopardizes sustainable family-scale farms and ranches.

 - protected and interconnected wildlands are essential to assuring biological diversity and sustaining healthy rural landscapes.

-- agriculture must be conducted in ways that are compatible with preservation of native plants and animals.
+- agriculture must be conducted in ways that are compatible with preservation of the full range of native plants and animals.

-- sustainable family farms and ranches nourish healthy human communities and help safeguard natural communities.
+- sustainable family farms and ranches nourish healthy human communities and economies, and help safeguard natural communities.

-- the current biodiversity crisis calls for a new conservation ethic that promotes ecological recovery within agricultural lands and across the entire landscape.
+- the current biodiversity and climate crises call for a new conservation ethic that promotes ecological recovery within agricultural lands and across the entire landscape.

-- healthy ecosystems provide us with many life-giving services, including pollination, insect pest control, nutrient cycling, clean water, and erosion control.
+- healthy ecosystems provide us with many life-giving services, including pollination, insect pest control, carbon and nutrient cycling, clean water, and erosion control.

 - the need of farmers to succeed economically while farming ecologically.